galgantar/standard-deviants/index.markdown

   </div>
 </div>

-As we can see, some specific clusters have a trend of having a higher virality score over time.
+💡As we can see, some specific clusters have a trend of having a higher virality score over time.
 For example the pop culture cluster seems to steadily rise across the 3 years of data.
 We definitely have to take this into account to not add bias!<br>
 Let's give this a closer look, can we find out when exactly the different clusters had peaks?
 What can we relate them to?
 We consider communities' popularity over time.
 We plot the geometric mean of `virality_rss` per cluster over time and watch the race to the top 🐇🐢.

 <div class="flourish-embed flourish-bar-chart-race" data-src="visualisation/26820962"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26820962/thumbnail" width="100%" alt="bar-chart-race visualization" /></noscript></div>